-LinkedIn claims it connects over 300 million members worldwide.
+LinkedIn claims it connects more than 500 million members worldwide.
 LinkedIn claims it’s the world’s largest professional network on the Internet.
 LinkedIn claims it connects the world’s professionals to make them more productive and successful.

 Assuming that there’s no gap between this rhetoric and reality, all of you must take this online thing seriously.
 Shouldn’t you?